-The LMC1982 is a monolithic integrated circuit that provides volume, balance, tone (bass and treble), enhanced stereo, and loudness controls and selection between two pairs of stereo inputs.
+The LMC1983 is a monolithic integrated circuit that provides volume, balance, tone (bass and treble), loudness controls and selection between three pairs of stereo inputs.
 These functions are digitally controlled through a three-wire communication interface.
 There are two digital inputs for easy interface to other audio peripherals such as stereo decoders.
-The LMC1982 is designed for line level input signals (300 mV-2V) and has a maximum gain of -0.5 dB.
+The LMC1983 is designed for line level input signals (300 mV-2V) and has a maximum gain of -0.5 dB.
 Volume is set at minimum and tone controls are flat when supply voltage is first applied.